-Donald Matthews served with distinction in the Canadian Air Force during the Second World War, subsequently returning to Queen’s University to study engineering .
-Following graduation, Matthews founded his own construction firm which was remarkably successful.
+Donald Matthews served with distinction in the Royal Canadian Air Force during the Second World War, subsequently returning to Queen’s University to study engineering.
+Following graduation, Matthews founded his own construction firm, which was remarkably successful.
 Named in 1989 as Canada’s seventh largest construction company, it was active in planning, aggregate quarrying and sales, house-building and heavy construction.
-He also headed a consortium in the 1990s involved in the design, development and construction of airports around the world.
+Matthews also headed a consortium in the 1990s involved in the design, development and construction of airports around the world.

 Throughout his life, Matthews combined private pursuits with public purpose.
-As a university student, he was elected by student veterans across Canada to help design special programmes to assist Canadian veterans to finish post-secondary studies.
+As a university student, he was elected by student veterans across Canada to help design special programs to assist Canadian veterans to finish post-secondary studies.
 As a young professional, he was involved in local politics in the City of London.
 As a successful business leader, he was a close advisor to Ontario premiers, John Robarts and William Davis, and several national leaders.
-In 1974, he was President of the Council for Canadian Unity.
+In 1974, he served as president of the Council for Canadian Unity.
 In the 1990s, he served as a member of the Board of Directors of the Bank of Canada.

-Donald Matthews exemplifies the Queen’s ideal as a leader and citizen in a global society and has inspired many, including his children and grandchildren, to follow his example of engagement in economic and political affairs.
+Donald Matthews exemplifies the Queen’s ideal as a leader and citizen and has inspired many, including his children and grandchildren, to follow his example of engagement in economic and political affairs.

 Wanted: A New Breed of Civil Servant (9 Nov 2013)